GooTechnologies/learn/tutorials/material-fundamentals/index.md

 ![](1.png)

 For this tutorial, the focus will be on Diffuse, Specular, Emissive and Ambient.
 A cool Sci-Fi ball will be created.
 As this is the Material fundamentals a few areas will be left for future tutorials.
-Things like Normal map input, Opacity and Reflectivity will be covered in another tutorial together with the bottom part of the Material Component.

 ![](2.png)